BrendanADH/FusionMaintenancePublications2024/README.md

-# FusionMaintenancePublications2024
+# Fusion Maintenance Publications 2024 - A Publication Dataset about Nuclear Fusion Maintenance

 A dataset containing categorised papers pertaining to nuclear fusion maintenance.

-This repository is a contribution of my PhD at University of York (CFAA), in which I survey current practises in fusion maintenace.
+This is a contribution of my PhD at University of York (CFAA), in which I survey current practises in fusion maintenace.

 # Methodology